Example automations · as-is

 3. Schedule + alert

 • Not a Datadog/Prometheus replacement.
-InTouch is good for "scheduled task that watches X and alerts Y." For high-volume metric scraping, real-time dashboards, distributed tracing, use the right tool.
+InTouch is built for "watch X, alert Y, on a schedule."
+For high-volume metric scraping, real-time dashboards, and distributed tracing, use the right tool.
+We won't lie about that.

 • Not a CI/CD replacement.
-Use Jenkins, GitHub Actions, GitLab CI, etc. InTouch is the layer that watches THOSE for problems (build failure digests, etc.).
+Keep Jenkins, GitHub Actions, GitLab CI.
+InTouch is the layer that watches THOSE and tells you when a build fails and why.

 Personal edition is free.
-Install on your dev box or homelab server.
-Take a single example, point it at your infrastructure, see if it saves you an hour this week.
+One JAR on your dev box or homelab server.
+Take one example, point it at your infrastructure, and watch it save you an hour this week.
+And you hold the determinism dial: run a check AI-native while it earns trust, then graduate it to fully deterministic — zero AI cost per run, identical every time, fully audited.
+Stop configuring.
+Start describing.

 Download Personal Edition Browse the Hub